GalaChain/sdk/chain-cli/README.md

                        private key will be read from the environment variable DEV_PRIVATE_KEY.

 FLAGS
-  --testnet  Connect to testnet instead of mainnet.
+  --testnet  Connect to testnet instead of sandbox.

 GLOBAL FLAGS
   --json                Format output as json.